-“VAI!
-VAI!
-VAI!”
-The center of the hull passed over the rolo and the jangada took off—a loose cannon hurtling forward.
+“VAI, VAI, VAI!”
+The center of the hull passed over the front rolo and the jangada took off like a loose cannon hurtling forward.
 The flat bow then smacked the sand with a squeaking crunch and ground to a halt.

 “Medonha!”
-João hopped up, swatting the air like a feather weight boxer.
-“The first one is always a son of a bitch!”
+João hopped up and swatted the air with his fists.
+“The first one is always a son of a bitch.”

 All that effort had advanced the jangada about fourteen feet.
 Like an unbalanced seesaw the hull now sat on one rolo, nose down and stern in the air.
 The free back rolo was kicked to the bow and we gathered there to lift up, “VAI!” and place it under.
 The tracks were also brought forward and set on the sand as they were before.
 And we returned to the transom to repeat the process.
 VAI, VAI, VAI! — in this cumbersome manner we worked the heavy jangada down the beach to the water’s edge.

 Time to load the ice.
-With a wolf whistle from Ze, the Toyota Bandeirante backed slowly down to our transom.
-Two teenage boys stood in the truck bed with their ice hooks, ready to pass the bars to Ze and João, standing on the deck.
-Mamede had gone up the beach to get some fish, leaving his crew to perform this task.
+With a wolf whistle from Ze, the Toyota Bandeirante slowly backed down to our transom.
+Two teenage boys stood in the truck’s bed, holding ice hooks, ready to pass the bars to Ze and João, now standing on the deck.
+Mamede had gone up to the market to get some fish, leaving his crew to perform this task.

-The long bars of ice were packed like sugar cubes in the bed.
+The bars of ice were packed like long sugar cubes in the bed.
 A thick blanket covered them.
-Peeling back the blanket, the young ice mongers jabbed their hooks into the nearest bar and hauled it over the tailgate into the bare hands of Ze and João, who swung the bar forward and carefully lowered it into the Isopor.
+Peeling back the blanket, the young ice mongers jabbed their hooks into the nearest bar and hauled it over the tailgate into the bare hands of the jangadeiros, who swung it forward and carefully placed it into the Isopor.
 Nine bars were shifted like this in rapid succession, with much blowing on and rubbing and shaking of fists.